ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### `websocket` Package

-- Introduced `writeMessage` client and caller APIs.
+- Introduced the `writeMessage` client and caller APIs
-- Introduced `onMessage` remote function in services.
+- Introduced the `onMessage` remote function for services
-- Added `anydata` data binding support for `writeMessage` API and `onMessage` remote function.
+- Added `anydata` data binding support for the `writeMessage` API and `onMessage` remote function

 #### Improvements